eosnetworkfoundation/docs/docs/50_eos-evm/30_developer-guide/30_deploy-local-nodes.md

 Requirements:

-- TrustEVM-RPC is running with `--api-spec=eth,debug,net,trace` parameter.
+- EOS EVM RPC is running with `--api-spec=eth,debug,net,trace` parameter.
 This is the source the block explore will retrieve data from.
 - docker in Linux
 - Python3